 If you want to stop Messi, you have to actually tackle him.
 He just won’t dive.
 You’re not going to see Messi rolling around on the ground faking an injury to draw a penalty kick.
 That’s what great about Messi and another reason why he’s the best soccer player in the world.

 More video of Messi just not going down so easy.
-I wonder if he learned that growing up or at Barcelona.
+I wonder if he learned that growing up in Argentina or at Barcelona.
 Or maybe it’s just in his nature and character to not fake an injury or dive.
+At his core there is a certain integrity about Messi.
+He’s not Maradona.
+Which is both good and maybe bad at times where you just have to do maybe unsavory things in order to win games sometimes.